vmware/vcf-security-and-compliance-guidelines/threat-resources/BRICKSTORM/DEFENSE-GUIDE.md

 ### 4. Egress Monitoring

 Denied egress traffic is an early indicator of C2 attempts.
-When malware cannot reach its command and control infrastructure, firewall denies generate alerts before damage occurs.
+When malware cannot reach its command and control infrastructure, firewall deny logs can reveal the infection attempt before the malware establishes C2.

 **Key Patterns to Alert:**
 - vCenter/VMware ESX attempting to reach public DNS resolvers (DoH indicators: 1.1.1.1, 8.8.8.8, 9.9.9.9)